“My God, What Have We Done”

 The Legacy of Hiroshima and Nagasaki

-Over the summer of 2019, Global Zero will explore what led to the bomb’s development, the consequences of its use, and where we’ve come since those fateful days in August.
+Over the summer of 2019, Global Zero explored what led to the bomb’s development, the consequences of its use, and where we’ve come since those fateful days in August.

 - Post #1: The Manhattan Project: How It All Began